Karate: Etymology

 Originally in Okinawa during the Ryukyu Kingdom period, there existed an indigenous Ryukyuan martial art called te (Okinawan:tī, lit. 'hand').
 Furthermore, in the 19th century, a Chinese-derived martial art called tōde (Okinawan: tōdī, lit.
 'Tang hand') emerged.
-According to Gichin Funakoshi, a distinction between Okinawan-te and tōde existed in the late 19th century.
+According to Gichin Funakoshi, a distinction between Okinawa-te and tōde existed in the late 19th century.
 With the emergence of tōde, it is thought that te also came to be called Okinawa-te (Okinawan: Uchinādī, lit.
 'Okinawa hand').
 However, this distinction gradually became blurred with the decline of Okinawa-te.

-Around 1905, when karate began to be taught in public schools in Okinawa, tōde was read kun’yomi and called karate (唐手, lit.
+Around 1905, when karate began to be taught in public schools in Okinawa, tōde was read kun'yomi and called karate (唐手, lit.
 'Tang hand') in the Japanese style.
-Both tōde and karate are written in the same Chinese characters meaning "Tang/China hand," but the former is on'yomi (Chinese reading) and the latter is kun'yomi (Japanese reading).
+Both tōde and karate are written in the same kanji meaning "Tang/China hand," but the former is on'yomi (Chinese reading) and the latter is kun'yomi (Japanese reading).
 Since the distinction between Okinawa-te and tōde was already blurred at that time, karate was used to encompass both.
-"Kara (から)" is a kun’yomi for the character "唐" (tō/とう in on'yomi) which is derived from an alternate spelling of "Kaya confederacy (加羅)" and later included things deriving from China (specifically from the Tang dynasty).
+Kara (から) is a kun'yomi for the character 唐, read as tō (とう) in on'yomi.
+Read aloud in kun'yomi, kara also refers to the Korean state Kaya (加羅) and later included things deriving from China (specifically from the Tang dynasty).
 Therefore, tōde and karate (Tang hand) differ in the scope of meaning of the words.

 Japan sent envoys to the Tang dynasty and introduced much Chinese culture.
 Gichin Funakoshi proposed that tōde/karate may have been used instead of te, as Tang became a synonym for luxury imported goods.

 According to Gichin Funakoshi, the word pronounced karate (から手) existed in the Ryukyu Kingdom period, but it is unclear whether it meant Tang hand (唐手) or empty hand (空手).

 The Chinese origins of karate were increasingly viewed with suspicion due to rising tensions between China and Japan and as well as the looming threat of a full-scale war between the two countries.
 In 1933, the Japanese character for karate was altered to a homophone— a word pronounced identically but with a different meaning.
 Thus, "Chinese hand" was replaced with "empty hand."

 But this name change did not immediately spread among Okinawan karate practitioners.
 There were many karate practitioners, such as Chōjun Miyagi, who still used te in everyday conversation until World War II.